arn95/SFS/README.md

 Directory.c
 * Functions for interacting with a directory
 * Note that this includes a print function that may be handy for debugging, although it won’t work correctly until you fully implement directories.
+* The only functions here that would be called directly by a program using your file system are mkdir and rm.

 Files.c
 * Functions for interacting with files.
-* These are the ONLY functions that a program would call to interact with your file system.
+* These are the main functions that a program would call to interact with your file system.

 Test.c
 * Main function is in this file